-GSAI Postgraduate Bursary Scheme (COVID-19 Version)
+GSAI Postgraduate Travel Bursary Scheme

-- to present work at virtual conferences
+• to present work at conferences

-- to collect data and/or undertake remote fieldwork
+• to collect data and/or undertake fieldwork

 Eligibility

-The bursary scheme is open to all postgraduates registered for postgraduate programmes at third-level institutions in the Republic of Ireland or the United Kingdom, and engaged in research relevant to German Studies.
+The bursary scheme is open to all postgraduates registered for postgraduate programmes at third-level institutions in the Republic of Ireland or the United Kingdom and engaged in research relevant to German Studies.
 A maximum of €250 can be awarded to any one student in a given year.
-Applicants must be members of the German Studies Association of Ireland for at least three months prior to application.
+Applicants must be members of the German Studies Association of Ireland.
+It is also possible to join the GSAI and apply straight away (the postgraduate membership fee is €25 for a 5-year membership.

 There may be a second call for applications for the scheme in the autumn dependent on the association’s finances.
 This call will be issued via the GSAI distribution list to all paid-up members.